-Where noon comes only once a year | EarthSky.org
+Where noon comes just once a year | EarthSky.org

 Question: Where on Earth does noon only come once a year?

-Answer: At the South Pole, and it happens on the December solstice.
+Answer: At the North and South Poles, and it happens on the summer solstice.

+For the Southern Hemisphere, today’s December solstice is their summer solstice.
+So noontime comes to the South Pole at the December summer solstice.

 That’s if we define “day” by successive noons (successive sunsets, successive midnights or successive sunrises).
 Using that definition, a day lasts a year at the North and South Poles.
 Sunrise comes every year around the spring equinox, noon at the summer solstice, sunset around the autumnal equinox and midnight at the winter solstice.

-Meanwhile, on the December winter solstice, it’s midnight at the other end of the world, at the Earth’s North Pole.
-According to the definition of “day” above, midnight comes only comes once a year for the North and South Poles,.
+Meanwhile, it’s the December winter solstice for the Northern Hemisphere, so it’s midnight at the other end of the world, at the Earth’s North Pole.
+According to the definition of “day” above, midnight comes only comes once a year at the North and South Poles.

 Some three months after the December solstice, around the March equinox, the sun will finally set at the South Pole and rise at the North Pole.
 Some six months after the December solstice, at the June solstice, it’ll be noon at the North Pole and midnight at the South Pole.
 Nine months after the December solstice, around the September equinox, it’ll be sunrise at the South Pole and sunset at the North Pole.

-Bottom line: Here’s a different way of thinking about the word “day.”
-At the North and South Poles, sunrise comes at the spring equinox, noon at the summer solstice, sunset on the autumn equinox and midnight at the winter solstice.
+Bottom line: At the North and South Poles, sunrise comes at the spring equinox, noon at the summer solstice, sunset on the autumn equinox and midnight at the winter solstice.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.